Skip to main content

 Build the Anchor program and run the test suite against a local validator:

 4 tests cover the full flow: initialization, FX rate setting, atomic execution, and duplicate prevention.
-No Dfns credentials or devnet access required.
+No DFNS credentials or devnet access required.

 Deploy